 What is Micropigmentation?

 Micropigmentation is used in the medical field to create definition at the final results of plastic surgery, often used to camouflage facelift scars.
 Repigmentation for skin grafts, burns, mastectomy patients for redesign-recolouration of areola/nipple, or the colour camouflage reconstruction or realignment of a cleft lip.
 To recreate an areola with “3 dimensional” nipple is now achievable through cosmetic tattooing.
 The lack of areola arises from a complete or partial mastectomy due to the presence of cancer.
-Some women and men do not like having areola’s that are too small, too pale, or badly defined.
+Additionally, some women and men consider cosmetic tattooing to modify the size, appearance, and definition of the areola.

-This is the perfect tool for those who don’t have a lot of time in the morning, anyone who has allergies to ordinary makeup, people who live active outdoor lives wanting their makeup to stay in place.
-If you’ve lost hair from alopecia, chemotherapy, accidents, burns, cosmetic surgery, or maybe loss of motor skills, cosmetic tattooing can help.
-If you want a darker shade of areola, have a cleft lip or vitiligo patches, or just simply have difficulty in applying makeup yourself this is a procedure that should be considered with great outcomes.
-Working with the right technique and application your discomfort is minimal.
+This can be an ideal tool for those who don’t have a lot of time in the morning, anyone who has allergies to ordinary makeup, people who live active outdoor lives wanting their makeup to stay in place.
+For interested patients who have lost hair from alopecia, chemotherapy, accidents, burns, cosmetic surgery, or maybe loss of motor skills, cosmetic tattooing may be able to help.
+This treatment may also benefit those who would like a darker shade of areola, as well as those who would like to address a cleft lip or vitiligo patches, or just simply have difficulty in applying makeup themselves.
+Working with the right technique and application, the level of discomfort should be minimal for most individuals.